06-Write SUPER Original System

 sudo ./tools/kernel_flash/l4t_initrd_flash.sh --external-device nvme0n1p1 -c tools/kernel_flash/flash_l4t_t234_nvme.xml -p "-c bootloader/generic/cfg/flash_t234_qspi.xml" --showlogs --network usb0 jetson-orin-nano-devkit-super internal

-Both Jetson Orin Nano and Jetson Orin NX can use the same command to burn the system to the SSD
+Both Jetson Orin Nano and Jetson Orin NX can use this command to flash SSD in this workflow.